bartongroup/slivka/sphinx-docs/getting_started.rst

 ---------------------

-Command configuration tells Slivka how to construct the command line parameters for the executable file and how to submit it to the queuing system along with extra arguments and environment variables.
+Command configuration tells Slivka how to construct the command line parameters for the program and how to submit it to the queuing system along with extra arguments and environment variables.
-The file follows YAML format (JSON is also allowed) and needs to have the following
-properties:

 =============== ================================ ================================================
  Field name      Type                             Description
 =============== ================================ ================================================
-baseCommand     array[string]                    A list of command arguments appearing
-                                                 before any other parameters.
-env             map[string, string]              Additional environment variables which will be
+baseCommand     array[string]                    **Required.** A list of command arguments appearing before any other parameters. env             map[string, string]              Additional environment variables which will be
-                                                 set for the job.
+                                                 set for this job.
-inputs          map[string, `Argument Object`_]  A mapping of field values to the command
+inputs          map[string, `Argument Object`_]  **Required.** A mapping of field values to the command
                                                  line parameters.
-Each property name corresponds
+Each key corresponds
-                                                 to the field name in the form definition file. arguments       array[string]                    A list of arguments appended after any other parameters outputs         map[string, `Output Object`_]    Collection of output files produced by the command line program. runners         map[string, `Runner Object`_] limiter         string
+                                                 to the field name in the form definition file and the value is an argument object described below. arguments       array[string]                    A list of arguments added at the end of the command. outputs         map[string, `Output Object`_]    **Required.** Collection of output files produced by the command line program. runners         map[string, `Runner Object`_]    **Required.** Collection of runner configurations that will be used to send jobs to the queuing systems. limiter         string                           Path to the python class which will assign jobs to appropriate runners (see `Advanced Usage <advanced_usage.html#limiters>`_)
 =============== ================================ ================================================

 Argument Object